Disc Buying Guide – A Beginners Guide to Disc Golf

 Many disc golfers use the term “stable” to refer to overstability, or a discs ability to resist high speed turn.
 When they say, “that disc is really stable” they are saying the disc is very overstable.

-The flight ratings on our site are entered as determined by the manufacturer and/or Inbounds Flight Paths.
+The flight ratings on our site are entered as determined by the manufacturer and/or our reviewer given flight ratings.
 With each disc review, our reviewers rate what they think the flight ratings are which then factors in the displayed flight ratings.

-Discrafts ratings are a bit more simple.
+Discrafts flight ratings have an additional 5th number that is an indicator of stability.
 Discs that have a tendency to turn to the right have a “-” (negative) stable rating.

 Straight flying discs are rated at “0,” and highly overstable discs have positive ratings between .5 and 3.